Chamaecyparis obtusa: Chemistry

 The lignans chamaecypanones A and B, obtulignolide, and isootobanone can be found in the heartwood of Chamaecyparis obtusa var. formosana.
 The biflavones sciadopitysin, ginkgetin, isoginkgetin, podocarpusflavone B, 7,7-O-dimethylamentoflavone, bilobetin, podocarpusflavone A, 7-O-methylamentoflavone, amentoflavone, hinokinin and hinokiflavone have been confirmed in the leaves of the plant.
 Chamaecydin was first discovered in the seeds of C. obtusa.
 The essential oil of Chamaecyparis obtusa contains a wide range of chemical compounds, including but not limited to the following: sabinene, elemol, myrcene, limonene, terpinen-4-ol, eudesmols, α-terpinyl acetate, α-terpinolene, α-terpineol, 3-carene, α-pinene, γ-terpinene, camphene, bornyl acetate, 1-methyladamantane, cuminol, eucarvone, 2-cyclopenten-1-one, 3,4-dimethyl-, 1,3-dimethyl-1-cyclohexene, calamenene, τ-muurolol, borneol, α-cadinol, β-thujaplicin.
 Some of these compounds are fragrances or intermediates used in the fragrance industry.
 Thus, the C. obtusa essential oil is used in perfumery and personal care products, such as soaps, shampoos, cosmetics.
 Hinoki wood is used as a traditional Japanese stick incense for its light, earthy aroma.

-Essential oil distilled from its wood is uniquely scented and highly valued.
+Essential oil distilled from its wood sells at a high price.